 The plot is slow but punctuated now and then by body horror and science-bending bio mystery.
 It’s the kind of sci-fi that asks big questions but refuses to answer them, demanding the audience to think about it themselves.

 Area X is not plagued by your run-in-the-mill mutation.
 This leads to very intriguing imagery of altered organisms in a place where destruction and creation seem to take place at the same time.
-The worldbuilding – accompanied by its distinct haunting musical score – is both beautiful and horrific due to the implications of its big reveal: the only thing far worse than death is turning into something else that you can barely recognize yourself.
+The worldbuilding is accompanied by its distinct haunting musical score.

-The all-female cast has characters each with their own problems.
-Performances are great across the board that even if we get little snippets of who they are, they all still feel distinct enough based on the burden that they carry.
+An all-female crew has to navigate this insidiously dangerous place.
+Performances are great across the board that even if we get little snippets of the characters, they all still feel distinct enough based on the burden that they carry.

-Annihilation is a unique enthralling sci-fi thriller with a relatable allegory, cerebral ambitious script, mesmerizing imagery, and distinctive film score.
+Annihilation is a unique enthralling sci-fi thriller With a cerebral ambitious script, mesmerizing imagery, and distinctive film score.